 As I said, compounding works magic for you.

-Aside from the round up feature, Wealthsimple works like other robo-advisors by picking an asset allocation for you, reinvesting dividends, etc.
+Aside from the round up feature, Acorns works like other robo-advisors by picking an asset allocation for you, reinvesting dividends, etc.

-They are a great option to consider when you are looking for small investment that make money.
+They are a great option to consider when you are looking for small investments that make money.

 #4.
 Direct Stock Purchase Plans

 The downside of investing in stocks is twofold.